Table of Contents

 The majority of age-related changes that occur in our skin occur in its intermediate layer.
 Due to aging and environmental factors, collagen and elastin decrease over time.
 And lack of them causes the skin to wrinkle and sag.

 Gradual decrease in collagen

-Gradual reduction of collagen and elastin produced at a lower rate affects the skin's ability to repair.
-In fact, the dermis loses 20 - 80% of its thickness during the aging process.
-This in turn prolongs the time the skin takes to assume its original position when extended or pulled.
-The reduction of collagen and elastin proteins together with an extensive barrier layer in the epidermis is likely to cause dehydration and loss of turgidity.
-Resulting in additional sagging face and loss of elasticity.
+Gradual reduction of collagen and elastin produced at a lower rate affects the skin's ability to repair itself.
+In fact, the dermis 20 – 80% loses its thickness during the aging process.
+This in turn lengthens the time it takes for the skin to return to its original position when stretched or pulled.
+The decrease in collagen and elastin proteins together with an extensive barrier layer in the epidermis is likely to cause dehydration and loss of turgidity.
+Resulting in additional hanging face and loss of elasticity.